mit-han-lab/6s965-fall2022/notes/lecture-22-mjabbour.md

 #### Gradients

 Our favorite optimization algorithm, gradient descent, requires that we compute gradients.
-We exploe two ways to do that below:
+We exploe a few ways to do that below:

 * **Finite Difference Gradient**: We can always resort to what we usually do on classical computers